 This film will get you when you least expect it, and will have you laughing your head off.

-Stitches is released for Halloween on the 26th October 2012.
+Stitches is released nationwide on 26th October 2012.

 Watch the trailer for Stitches here: